Caught in the Middle (Juliet Roberts song): 1994 version

-In 1994, Larry Flick from Billboard wrote, "Hot on the heels of the red-hot "I Want You" come fresh new David Morales remixes of a sparkling gem that has already stormed dancefloors throughout the U.K. and Europe.
+Upon the 1994 re-release, Larry Flick from Billboard magazine wrote, "Hot on the heels of the red-hot 'I Want You' come fresh new David Morales remixes of a sparkling gem that has already stormed dancefloors throughout the U.K. and Europe.
 The power of the chorus is undeniably strong, and Roberts cuts loose a high-velocity performance that proves her star power.
 Once this one reaches the top of club charts (and you can bet top dollar that it will), watch this delightful single work every last programmer's nerve at top 40 radio.
 From the fab debut album Natural Thing."
 Pan-European magazine Music & Media commented, "Don't confuse this lady with the actress who recently married Lyle Lovett.
 This Roberts is caught in the act singing on Dina Carroll and Lisa Stansfield territory.
 Those nightingales should get worried, because the competition is getting tighter."